 Categories

 Inside was a mess of the broken glass, old picture frames and hundreds of photograph of a life that my mother, my half brother and my father lived quite happily for a time.

-Hiking, fishing, skiing, my first golf lessons, and horse back riding photos filled out the details of a childhood between spectacular eighties family portraits.
 Little evidence of the hard years of poverty in tiny apartments was included.
 It was entirely the glory years of boom times.
 They were happy memories.

 There were also glamorous soft core pictures of my mother in lingerie or swimwear which my father had apparently taken himself.
 I was initially quite shocked.

-Gorgeous nigh professional grade photos of my mother posed like a pinup are not exactly what one expects in an estate dump of memories.
+Nigh professional grade photos of my mother posed like a pinup are not exactly what one expects in an estate dump of memories.
 Especially as she is very much alive and well.

 My mother’s has given me permission to discuss the images, though she was a bit shocked to learn they still existed.

 She swore she had them destroyed but I’m glad they were not as I enjoyed seeing her beauty and vitality.
 Everyone deserves to remember the years where they were at their physical peak.
-My father was a man of many talents and interests and he loved to learn new skills on the latest gadgets.
-I just didn’t expect to learn he was that sort of artist.

 I hope the flowers and our card will be accepted tomorrow.
-I’ve been reeling slightly from the photos dump and its unheralded arrival.
+I’ve been reeling slightly from the photo dump and its unheralded arrival.
+It felt like one last piece of unkindness when magnanimity would have been simpler.

-I don’t know if anyone will understand the story behind the flower so we have made arrangements for the plant’s well being if they are not.
-It is an imposition to send a living thing and it was my hope to do as little as possible that might cause distress.
+I don’t know if anyone will understand the story behind the flower, so we have made arrangements for the plant’s well being if they are not.
+It is an imposition to send a living thing and it was my hope to do as little imposing as possible that might cause distress.

-My griefing is my own.
-A whole life was in that box and I have no idea if anyone will remember or recall any of it.
-But I do and I will.
-He’s on the far side now and he is free of all these petty concerns.
+My grief is my own.
+A whole life was in that box and I have no idea if anyone will remember or recall any of it as anyone who was there isn’t invited.
+But I remember and I will treasure it.
+He’s on the far side now and free of petty concerns.
 I love him and I always will.

+Categories